QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 });
 {% endhighlight %}

 Now that we have defined our functional pipeline for events, it's time to do something more exciting with it than just logging to the console!
-For this, we shall use D3.
+For this, we'll use D3.

 ## Visualising data with D3

-I imagine most of you will have heard of D3 already, but for those of you who haven't, D3 is a powerful javascript library for binding data sets to a Document Object Model (DOM).
+[D3](http://d3js.org/) is a powerful Javascript library for binding data sets to a Document Object Model (DOM).
 It makes it easier to create good-looking visualisations of your data, and facilitates advanced features such as interactivity or transitions.

-In this example, we shall display a line chart showing the rate of Wikipedia updates over time.
-We shall display some text below the chart showing when new users are created, and we shall display text below the chart showing the subject of the latest Wikipedia edits.
+In this example, we'll display a line chart showing the rate of Wikipedia updates over time.
+We'll display some text below the chart showing when new users are created and showing the subject of the latest Wikipedia edits.

-First, we shall update our HTML page to contain an SVG element.
-We shall use this to display our chart and text.
+First, let's update our HTML page to contain an SVG element.
+We'll use this to display our chart and text.

 {% highlight html %}
 <!DOCTYPE html>